 31 million tons of supercharged seaweed is creeping toward beaches in Florida and around the Caribbean

-- Rising ocean temperatures caused by human-driven climate change and excess nitrogen in the water have fueled this unprecedented seaweed surplus.
+- Rising ocean temperatures from human-caused climate change and excess nitrogen in the water have driven this excessive, ongoing bloom that has intensified since 2011.

 31 million tons of supercharged seaweed is creeping toward beaches in Florida and around the Caribbean